codacy/docs/docs/release-notes/cloud/cloud-2023-11-13-jira-slack-webhooks-repo-integrations-removal.md

 ## Removal of existing integrations

-On the week of MM DDth YYYY we'll be removing your existing integrations.<!--TODO CY-7215 Update date to remove existing integrations-->
+On the week of MM DD YYYY we'll be removing your existing integrations.<!--TODO CY-7215 Update date to remove existing integrations-->

 <!--TODO CY-7215 Impacts?-->

 ## If you are using Jira, Slack, or Webhooks repository integration

-Your existing integrations will keep working until MM DDth YYYY, but you are no longer able to configure, or delete them on the Codacy app.
+Your existing integrations will keep working until MM DD YYYY, but you are no longer able to configure, or delete them on the Codacy app.

 <!--TODO CY-7215 Instructions for customers?-->